Accused Colorado gunman to seek insanity plea in court

 Since it is a death penalty case, it is widely expected that Arapahoe County District Judge Carlos Samour Jr. will grant the change-of-plea request.

-Defense lawyers hinted in an earlier pleading that they may enter the insanity plea over their client's objections.
-If an insanity defense is raised, Colorado law requires that the prosecution must prove a defendant was not insane at the time of the alleged crime.
+Defence lawyers hinted in an earlier pleading that they may enter the insanity plea over their client's objections.
+If an insanity defence is raised, Colorado law requires that the prosecution must prove a defendant was not insane at the time of the alleged crime.

 Holmes' public defenders have said in written filings and in open court that their client suffers from an unspecified mental illness.